wistaria/MateriAppsInstaller/docs/sphinx/en/source/how_to_use/index.rst

 Download
 ============

-- You can download MateriAppsInstaller by following the steps below.
+- You can download MateriApps Installer by the following steps.

   - Download the release version

-    Go to the MateriAppsInstaller release page (URL to be added later) to download the zip file and then extract it.
+    Go to the MateriApps Installer release page (URL to be added later) to download the zip file and then extract it.
     The zip file you download from the release page includes a pdf version of this manual.

   - Download with git

-    You can download the MateriAppsInstaller by typing the following command.
+    You can download the MateriApps Installer by typing the following command.

      .. code-block:: bash